obspy/obspy/misc/docs/source/tutorial/code_snippets/travel_time.rst

 For examples with rays for a single epicentral distance, try the :func:`~obspy.taup.tau.Arrivals.plot_rays` method in the previous section.
-A more advanced example with a custom list of phases and distances is
+The following is a more advanced example with a custom list of phases and distances:

 .. plot:: tutorial/code_snippets/travel_time_body_waves.py
    :include-source: